 Our large parking lot has room for everyone, with a few premium spots for our first time visitors.
 We have a number of convenient spots for handicapped parking.
 You can drop off your family under the canopy at our front entrance during inclement weather, and if you need valet parking for a special need, we have several people available to help you with that as well.

 You may take your children to to “Harbor” where they are checked in for the Nursery or Anchor Kids during the Worship Service.
 Anchor Kids have their own full hour with Children’s Workers at this fun filled and Christ centered time while parents are worshipping.
 They are taught an age appropriate Bible lesson with crafts, snacks, songs and fun.
 Parents pick up their children after the service in the Anchor Kids main room before going to the Fellowship Hall for refreshments.

 Our spacious nursery is staffed for both the Worship Service and Sunday School hour by trained and screened volunteer workers that will love your child and ensure a safe and secure place for them to play and be with other small children while you worship or attend Sunday School.
 There are safety features that will help your peace of mind, including an alert system with a specific number for your child should you need to be notified to come to the nursery for any reason.

 Am I expected to put money in the offering?

-If you are visiting with us, we don’t expect you to put money in the offering, and you are welcome to just let it pass you by.
-We hope the service is a gift to you and that you will want to come back and become part of our family here at Anchor Point Bible!
+If you are visiting with us, we don’t expect you to put money in the offering box, as we see this as an act of worship for our church family.
+We offer online and text giving options as well if you are led to give, but we hope the service is a gift to you and that you will want to come back and become part of our family here at Anchor Point Bible!